col-mustang/AI-Assisted-data-processing-EDA-and-graphing/README.md

 - Deploying the model as a web or mobile application

 ## Authors

-- Chris Alvarez - Presenation visualization, Data collection, preprocessing, and application deployment
+- **Chris Alvarez** - Presentation visualization, data collection, preprocessing, and application deployment
-- Doug Francis - Feature/data engineering, model evaluation, model deployment, and documentation
+- **Doug Francis** - Feature/data engineering, model evaluation, model deployment, and documentation
-- Geoff McDaniel - Feature/data engineering, model evaluation, and voice capture widget deployment
+- **Geoff McDaniel** - Feature/data engineering, model evaluation, and voice capture widget deployment

 ## License

-This project is not licensed and is available for educational and non-commercial use only
+This project is not licensed and is available for educational and non-commercial use only.

 ## Acknowledgments

 Big shoutout to our instructor Firas, and of course, Sean, for their awesome support with our project.
-Our profs laid down the basics, making sure we got the hang of what we needed for Project 3.
+Our professors laid down the basics, making sure we got the hang of what we needed for Project 3.
 All together, they've been the dream team behind our data analysis skills, and we couldn't be more grateful.